abbasaziz/coffeeshop-app/README.md

 ## About the Stack

-We started the full stack application for you.
+The full stack application is already functional and we have it operational for you.
 It is designed with some key functional areas:

 ### Backend